-This simple, warm broccolini salad is the perfect light, fresh, and healthy side dish.
-Made with grapes, walnuts, and a homemade vinaigrette, this is one of my favorite salad recipes!
+This simple, warm broccolini salad dressed in homemade tangy apple cider vinaigrette is the perfect light and healthy side dish.
+Made with grapes, walnuts, and red onion, this is one of my favorite salad recipes!

 I just love broccolini.
 It is the perfect winter vegetable and side dish for any dinner.
 It is great prepared very simply with salt, pepper, and garlic, but when I am in the mood for something a little more adventurous, I make this salad.

 This broccolini salad recipe is easy to make and has such a delicious flavor profile.
 The grapes add sweetness, the walnuts add nuttiness, and the lemon adds the best tang.
 It is warm, cozy, and absolutely mouth-watering.

 If you are looking for a simple, healthy, but tasty new side dish recipe, try this broccolini salad out!
 You will not be disappointed.
 I have been told it is “cookbook worthy,” and everyone enjoys it, even picky eaters.

 Why you’ll love this recipe:

 - Broccolini salad is a quick and easy side dish for any dinner.

 - Light and healthy.